 Tubular invaginations of the sarcolemma penetrate the myofibers in a transverse direction.
-These are known as the T-tubules (transverse tubules) and are found at the area of overlap between the Α and Ι bands of myofibrils.
-Each sarcomere has two of tubules.
-The these sarcoplasmic reticulum is a network of sarcotubules surrounding each myofibril.
-Swollen terminal cisternae or sacs of the sarcoplasmic reticulum are associated the T-tubules.
-Two terminal with cisternae are associated with each Ttubule to form structures (visible by transmission electron microscopy) known as triads.
+These are known as the T-tubules (transverse tubules) and are found at the area of overlap between the A and I band of myofibrils.
+Each sarcomere has two of these tubules.
+The sarcoplasmic reticulum is a network of sarcotubules surrounding each myofibril.
+Swollen terminal cisternae or sacs of the sarcoplasmic reticulum are associated with the T-tubules.
+Two terminal cisternae are associated with each T-tubule to form structures (visible by transmission electron microscopy) known as triads.
 The membranes of the terminal cisternae are separated from the T-tubules by gap junctions.
-These terminal cisternae sites of are accumulation of calcium ions during muscle relaxation and play an important role in the contraction process.
+These terminal cisternae are sites of accumulation of calcium ions during muscle relaxation and play an important role in the contraction process.